 Without fanfare, her new Celestial Spirit fired.

-It was nothing like Lucy had ever witness before, especially coming from her.
+It was nothing like Lucy had ever witness, especially coming from her.
 She had never been the one with the flashy, ultimate attack; she was wholly reliant on whatever her spirits had to offer at their disposal.
 However, the power behind this seemingly innocuous machine was unparalleled.

-Sherry collapsed to her knees, her eyes still unfocused and her body trembling at her near-death experience.
-Unknown to Lucy, a faint, translucent dark energy seeped away from her body, drifting in the air before disappearing from view.
+Sherry collapsed to her knees, her eyes still unfocused and her body trembling.
+Unbeknownst to Lucy, a faint, translucent dark energy seeped away from her body, drifting in the air before disappearing from view.

-It released her hold over the tree root, making Lucy fall flat on the ground with a small and tired 'oomph'.
+It released her hold over the tree root, making Lucy fall flat on the ground with a small and tired oomph.
 She lay there, still unmoving and breathing heavily from her wounds.
 Above her, she could hear the beeps and occasional whirs of the robotic Celestial Spirit, now shaped back into its default spherical form.
-If she was honest with herself, she could have sworn its speech patterns sounded as if it was curious of its new situation.
+If she was honest with herself, she could have sworn it was trying to talk to her.

 Hmm... actually that may have been the concussion talking.

 The last thing she remembered was being pulled into a pair of strong, lean arms as a shade of black hair shrouded her blurry vision.
 For the second time, she fell unconscious again, cursing her weak constitution.

 Still, Lucy felt content.

 That was for trying to mess with her guild...